top of page

 The John Locke Institute encourages young people to cultivate the characteristics that turn good students into great writers: independent thought, depth of knowledge, clear reasoning, critical analysis and persuasive style.
 Our Essay Competition invites students to explore a wide range of challenging and interesting questions beyond the confines of the school curriculum.

 Entering an essay in our competition can build knowledge, and refine skills of argumentation.
 It also gives students the chance to have their work assessed by experts.
-All of our essay prizes are judged by a panel of senior academics drawn from leading universities including Oxford and Princeton, under the leadership of the Chairman of Examiners, former Cambridge philosopher, Dr Jamie Whyte.
+All of our essay prizes are judged by a panel of senior academics drawn from leading universities including Oxford and Princeton, under the leadership of the Acting Chairman of Examiners, Mr Robin Koerner.

 The judges will choose their favourite essay from each of seven subject categories - Philosophy, Politics, Economics, History, Psychology, Theology and Law - and then select the winner of the Grand Prize for the best entry in any subject.
 There is also a separate prize awarded for the best essay in the junior category, for under 15s.